 Hello there!
-This year, one of my big sewing goals is to work on making myself pants, jeans, and shorts of the non-elastic waist variety.
-Back in March and April, I made two pairs of Alina Design Co’s Chi Town Chinos (using Expansion pack #2) and I’m finally getting a chance to write about them!
-I posted a peak at my first pair when I wrote about my Hampton jean jacket.
+This year, one of my big sewing goals is to work on making myself pants, jeans, and shorts of the non-elastic-waist variety.
+Back in March and April, I made two pairs of Alina Design Co’s Chi-Town Chinos (using Expansion pack #2) and I’m finally getting a chance to write about them!
+I posted a peek at my first pair when I wrote about my Hampton jean jacket.

 The fit on the back of this pair of chinos really isn’t substantially different from the first pair, so maybe I should have added that 1/2″ after all.
 It could be that having an extra bit of fabric would help cure the drag lines at the knee and under bum.
 I am also thinking that on my next pair I should add a wedge to the bum to give me a little more seat room.
 (These are a size 10 graded out to 14.
 I lowered the front rise 1/2″ on these, in addition to the full inner thigh adjustment.)

 The fit on these isn’t perfect but I’m happy with them anyway.
 The fabric I used has a little bit of stretch and they loosen up a little bit as I wear them, which helps with some of those drag lines, too.
 I’m really proud of how these pants turned out, construction-wise.
 There are great details included in this pattern and the pants (or skirt or shorts– I’ve made all three now) turn out so professionally!

 As a side note, I had the privilege of meeting Alina, the pattern designer, a few weeks ago and I was totally surprised when she told me she’s only been sewing for a couple of years!
 I think it’s pretty incredible that she started sewing and became a self-taught pattern designer in such a short period of time.

 Do you have any other pattern modification suggestions for what might help the back of my pants?
 I’m trying not to be obsessive but I would be happy to get rid of some more of those lines on the back.